radio4000/assets/README.md

 Open an issue in this repository to request any missing asset file you would need.

-Note: do not serve these assets from the Github repository, it advised to rehost them.
+Note: do not serve these assets from the Github repository, it is advised to rehost them.